List of Persona 5 characters: Confidants

 Shinya is an elementary-school student who hangs out at the Gigolo Arcade in Akihabara.
 He is known as the King because of his top score in the shoot 'em up arcade game, Gun About.
 Shinya idolizes the Phantom Thieves, and Joker asks him for his help in defeating a cheating gamer in Mementos.

-As a Confidant, Shinya represents the Tower Arcana and teaches Joker gun moves in Gun About, which Joker utilizes in the Metaverse.
+As a Confidant, Shinya represents the Tower Arcana and teaches Joker gun moves in Gun About, which Joker uses in the Metaverse.
 Despite his popularity at the arcade, he is swept up in a prank war with his classmates and vows to win, an aggressive trait learned from his mother, Hanae.
 When his classmates accuse him of bullying, he questions himself and becomes concerned when he realizes that his mother has become more unreasonable, arguing with his school concerning his education.
 After Hanae sees Shinya hanging out with Joker, she accuses the latter of being a bad influence to her son and threatens to report him to the police.
 After Joker changes her heart, Shinya makes amends with his classmates.